equinor/flotilla/frontend/README.md

 # Flotilla frontend

+This document describes how to run the frontend.
+For information on best practises related to development, [see the best practises document](./best_practises.md).

 ## Setup

 The app uses TypeScript and React.
 For development, Node v20.x needs to be installed.
 Installation instructions can be found